-The unit incorporates a pressure operated relief valve that is automatically opened by the coupler when the coupler poppet is closed, to provide a vent to the downstream side of the main piston seat, relieving a hydraulic lock that would otherwise prevent coupler poppet closing.
+of the main piston seat, relieving a hydraulic lock that would otherwise prevent coupler poppet closing.
 The spring-loaded relief valve also relieves automatically whenever the differential pressure across the closed pressure control piston seat exceeds approximately 220 psi in the inlet to outlet direction.

 The pressure control elbow assembly is a direct operated normally closed fuel pressure control and shutoff valve.
-It is controlled by a remotely mounted set of solenoid valves, 64102 and a Digital Pressure Control System, Model 64035 or the later Digital II, Model 64235.
-The 64102 provides fuel pressure to the coupler upon commands from the digital pressure control system.
+It is controlled by a remotely mounted set of solenoid valves, part number 64102 and an Eaton Carter brand Digital Pressure Control System, Model 64035 or the later Digital II Model 64235.
+Part number 64102 provides fuel pressure to the coupler upon commands from the digital pressure control system.
 The application of the fuel pressure overrides the piston spring, which is opposed by atmospheric pressure.
-The digital pressure control system through the twosolenoid valves on the 64102 controls the pressure applied to the piston to position it in the desired position to control the pressure sensed at the 64108 Pressure Transducer.
+The digital pressure control system through the two-solenoid valves on part number 64102 controls the pressure applied to the piston to position it in the desired position to control the pressure sensed at part number 64108 pressure transducer.
 There is only one hose needed from the vehicle to the coupler to control the pressure unlike with the air reference type system that requires both an air reference hose and a fuel control hose.